Former Trump administration officials, from Comey to McCabe

 “There are no words to adequately express my gratitude to President Trump,” Hicks, a former Ralph Lauren fashion model, said in a statement.
 “I wish the president and his administration the very best as he continues to lead our country.”

 The announcement came a day after Hicks acknowledged to a House intelligence panel that she has occasionally told "white lies" for Trump but denied lying about anything relevant to the Russia investigation.
-An administration source told Fox News that while Trump spoke to Hicks about the comment, he did not berate her over the remarks.

 White House press secretary Sarah Sanders said Hicks' decision to leave the administration was “something that she’s been thinking about for a while.”